trislett/TFCE_mediation/README.md

 The pre-print manuscript is available [here](tfce_mediation/doc/Lett_et_al_2017_HBM_Accepted.pdf) as well as the [supporting information](tfce_mediation/doc/Lett_et_al_2017_HBM_supporting_information.docx).

+### What's new / updates ###

+21-04-2017
+* Geodesic FWHM smoothing on the vertex images.
+It is performed on the midthickness surface.
+The runtime is approximately 4 minutes per image, but it can probably be faster.
+No more fudge factors!
+* FWHM smoothing on voxel images.
+* Too many additions to tm_maths than can be listed.
+Some examples are surface-based ICA artefact removal, curve fitting for calculation of the max TFCE null distribution of FWE correction, pca compression smoothing, many clustering algorithms, and powerful normalization tools.
+Check the help function.
+* Initial support for CIVET vertex-based analyses (see the issues section)
+* Version 1.1 will be pushed to pip in the near future.

 ### Dependencies ###

 TFCE_mediation should work with any UNIX based system.
 It has been tested on Ubuntu 14.04 and 16.04, Arch Linux, and OSX